agabor/docs/_includes/dotnet/analytics.md

 ParseAnalytics.TrackEventAsync("error", errDimensions );
 ```

-Note that Parse currently only stores the first eight dimension pairs per call to `ParseAnalytics.TrackEventAsync()`.
+Note that MSG currently only stores the first eight dimension pairs per call to `ParseAnalytics.TrackEventAsync()`.